Patsy Cline: Early life

 She temporarily lived with her mother's family in Gore, Virginia, before relocating many times throughout the state.
 In her childhood, the family relocated where Samuel Hensley, a blacksmith, could find employment, including Elkton, Staunton, and Norfolk.
-When the family had little money, she would find work.
-This included an Elkton poultry factory, where her job was to pluck and cut chickens.
+When the family had little money, she would find work, including at an Elkton poultry factory, where her job was to pluck and cut chickens.
 The family moved often before finally settling in Winchester, Virginia, on South Kent Street.
 Cline would later report that her father sexually abused her.
-When confiding about the abuse to friend Loretta Lynn, Cline told her, "take this to your grave."
+When confiding the abuse to friend Loretta Lynn, Cline told her, "take this to your grave."
 Hilda Hensley would later report details of the abuse to producers of Cline's 1985 biopic Sweet Dreams.

 At age 13, Cline was hospitalized with a throat infection and rheumatic fever.
-Speaking of the incident in 1957 she said, "I developed a terrible throat infection and my heart even stopped beating.
+Speaking of the incident in 1957, she said, "I developed a terrible throat infection and my heart even stopped beating.
 The doctor put me in an oxygen tent.
 You might say it was my return to the living after several days that launched me as a singer.
-The fever affected my throat and when I recovered I had this booming voice like Kate Smith's."
-It was during this time she developed an interest in singing.
+The fever affected my throat and when I recovered, I had this booming voice like Kate Smith's."
+During this time, she developed an interest in singing.
 She started performing with her mother in the local Baptist choir.
 Mother and daughter also performed duets at church social events.
 She also taught herself how to play the piano.

-With the new performing opportunities, Cline's interest in singing only grew further and at the age of 14, she told her mother that she was going to audition for the local radio station.
-Her first radio performances began at WINC in the Winchester area.
+With the new performing opportunities, Cline's interest in singing grew, and at the age of 14, she told her mother that she was going to audition for the local radio station.
+Her first radio performances were at WINC in the Winchester area.
 According to WINC's radio disc jockey Joltin' Jim McCoy, Cline appeared in the station's waiting room one day and asked to audition.
-McCoy was impressed by her audition performance, reportedly saying, "Well, if you've got nerve enough to stand before that mic and sing over the air live, I've got nerve enough to let you."
-While performing on the radio, Cline also started appearing in talent contests and created a nightclub cabaret act similar to performer Helen Morgan.
+McCoy was impressed by her audition performance, reportedly saying, "Well, if you've got nerve enough to stand before that mic[rophone] and sing over the air live, I've got nerve enough to let you."
+While performing on the radio, Cline also started appearing in talent contests and created a nightclub cabaret act similar to performer Helen Morgan's.

-Cline's parents had marital conflicts during her childhood and by 1947 her father deserted the family.
+Cline's parents had marital conflicts during her childhood, and by 1947, her father had deserted the family.
 Author Ellis Nassour of the biography Honky Tonk Angel: An Intimate Story of Patsy Cline reported Cline had a "beautiful relationship" with her mother.
 In his interviews with Hilda Hensley, he quoted Cline's mother as saying they "were more like sisters" than parent and child.
-Upon entering the ninth grade, Cline enrolled at John Handley High School in Winchester, Virginia.
-However, the family had trouble sustaining an income after her father's desertion.
-Therefore, Cline dropped out of high school to help support the family.
+Cline attended the ninth grade at John Handley High School in Winchester.
+However, the family had trouble sustaining an income after her father's desertion, and Cline dropped out of high school to help support the family.
 She began working at Gaunt's Drug Store in the Winchester area as a clerk and soda jerk.